KuCoin AMA With HYVE — A DeFi Centric Autonomous Ecosystem Built on Top of the Workforce Industry

 Official Website: https://hyve.works

 Tudor is a technical founder, having joined the blockchain space in 2013.
 Before HYVE, he used to run Bountyhive along with Dominic Burghelea (HYVE CTO).
-The platform achieved great success reaching over 250,000 active users and generating in excess of a million completed tasks for 150+ projects.
+The platform achieved great success reaching over 250,000 active users and generating more than a million completed tasks for 150+ projects.
 Tudor's main focus nowadays is trying to redefine collaboration through HYVE.
 He believes in a largely autonomous future and, in addition to blockchain, is excited about space.

 Q&A from KuCoin

 Tudor: Hey guys, it's a pleasure to be here.
 I am excited to be talking today about what the future of collaboration will look like!
 Taking into consideration all of the recent events taking place around the world, I believe it's the prime time for us to be looking towards more efficient ways of working together.

 Q: You have successfully excelled throughout COVID.
 Please highlight your key success factors.

 Tudor: On one hand, it was a bit easier for us because we were used to running a decentralized company ever since 2017 and so we already had most of the tools necessary to collaborate well with one another.
 Leaving that aside, I'd say the most important factor in having been able to navigate this tumultuous period successfully has been the presence of so many great team members; things are a lot easier when you have people supporting you throughout the way.

 Q: Where is your business heading in the next 12 months?